Family law is a multifaceted and emotionally charged area of legal practice. One of the most critical and urgent aspects within this field is the…

 You can reach your own agreement on how you intend to divide your asset pool.
 You can enter into Consent Orders or a Financial Agreement to make the agreement legally binding.

-The relevant sections of the legislation in regard to Divorce Property Settlements are set in the Family Law Act 1975.
+The relevant sections of the legislation in regard to Divorce Property Settlements are set in the Family Law Act 1975 and referred to in this booklet.

 There are alternate means of resolution.
 Mediation and collaborative practice may provide assistance with you to negotiate this settlement.